Relay | Function, Working, Type, Parts, Application

 Ideally when we look at an electromagnetic relay; we find an energizing coil called primary circuit.
 A primary circuit has two key parts, one is movable and spring loaded.

 This part is called the truss while the other part that remains fixed is called the yoke.
 When power is supplied to the energizing circuit; yoke pull the movable armor towards itself closing the air gap in between.
-Modern yokes are made of ferromagnetic material with composite material as an intermediate layer.
+In the production of modern yokes, layers of composite material are placed between ferromagnetic material.

 5) Spring